Make-School-Courses/ARCHIVE-MOB-2-Networking-and-Backend-Systems/08-Databases/Readme.md

 e.
 Handle a get request to "courses" route that fetches and returns to the user all the courses in the database.

 f.
 Create another route called "count_courses" that returns the number of course documents in our database.

+4. Create a cart *carts* collection and route that handles a user's cart items:

+Cart structure examples looks like this below:

+{
+  "user": "Eliel",
+  "items": [
+    {
+      "brand": "Coke",
+      "quantity": 4
+    },
+    {
+      "brand": "Fanta",
+      "quantity": 1
+    }
+  ]
+}

+Its made up of a user and an array of items with a brand and quantity.

+We want to be able to update our cart with either more items, or change the quantity of one item

+a.
+Create a route that handles a patch request that updates a user's cart items

 *Hint* Remember to get your collection then perform actions on it.